Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Results

-In addition, the agent tends to adopt a more aggressive strategy, i.e. making collateral factors higher, in the scenario without attacks than in the scenario wit attacks.
-This behavior is intuitive, as a relatively smaller collateral factor can make the lending protocol more resistant to price attacks.
-The agent also appears to understand that, even when the possibility of attacks is present, but as long as they are infrequent, the collateral factor can still be set at a moderately high level to attract deposits and allow borrows, ultimately leading to higher profits.
-Being able to balance between keeping the protocol safe and maximizing profits is the key learning outcome of the governance agent.
-We also observe from the trained episodes that either WETH or USDC would end up with the highest collateral factor, and TKN the lowest.
-This order sometimes only appears towards the end of the episode, which is again intuitive as the pre-configured volatility of TKN (see \autoref{sec:price}) becomes increasingly high as the second half of the episode progresses.
-This is consistent with the theoretical grounding as well as the empirical findings (see \autoref{fig:aave-corr}) that less volatile assets such as WETH and USDC should have higher collateral factors than more volatile ones such as TKN.
+In addition, the agent tends to adopt a more aggressive strategy, i.e. maintaining collateral factors at a consistently high level throughout the episode, in the scenario without attacks than in the scenario with attacks.
+This behavior is intuitive, as opting for a relatively dynamic collateral factor can enhance the lending protocol's resilience against price attacks, although it may result in reduced profitability.
+The agent also appears to understand that, even when the possibility of attacks is present, as long as they are infrequent, the collateral factor can still be set at a moderately high level to attract deposits and allow borrows, ultimately leading to higher profits.
+Being able to balance between keeping the protocol safe and maximizing profits is the key learning outcome of the agent.

-\autoref{fig:state} illustrate the utilization ratio and reserve quantity of the three token assets in the lending protocol for selected episodes.
-We observe under no attacks, the utilization ratios of all three tokens almost always remain at an optimal level of around 75\%.
-This is likely driven by the correctly encoded market user reactions that tend to be borrow when the utilization ratio is low (hence low borrow interest) and supply when the utilization ratio is high (hence high supply interest), thus keeping the utilization ratio at a steady, equilibrated level.
-Under price oracle attacks, the utilization ratio of TKN goes down as the attacker always first offsets all TKN loans (see \autoref{sec:reaction}) and sometimes, when there are remaining underlying tokens of WETH and USDC in the protocol, the utilization ratio of those two assets goes up as the attacker tries to borrow them out.
-Comparing \autoref{fig:state703} and \autoref{fig:state681} with \autoref{fig:state187} and \autoref{fig:colfact256}, it is evident that the governance agent has learned to effectively increase the protocol reserve after being trained in scenarios both with and without attacks.
+\autoref{fig:state} illustrates the utilization ratio and reserve quantity of the three token assets in the lending protocol for selected episodes.
+Under price oracle attacks whose occurrences are marked with \enquote{$\times$} in the two subfigures, the utilization ratio of TKN typically experiences a dip as the attacker always first offsets TKN loans (see \autoref{sec:reaction}).
+Under no attacks, especially in well-trained episodes when collateral factors do not undergo frequent and random alteration, the utilization ratios of all three tokens almost always remain at an optimal level of between 0.6 and 0.8.
+This is likely driven by the correctly encoded market user reactions that tend to be {\em borrow} when the utilization ratio is low (hence low {\em borrow interest rate}) and {\em supply} when the utilization ratio is high (hence high {\em supply interest rate}) (see \autoref{sec:lending_states}), thus keeping the utilization ratio at a steady, equilibrated level.
+Comparing \autoref{fig:state703} and~\ref{fig:state681} with \autoref{fig:state187} and~\ref{fig:colfact256}, it is evident that the governance agent has learned to effectively increase the protocol reserve after being trained in scenarios both with and without attacks.